krwenholz/Resume/resume.md

 ### Karat Inc, Seattle, WA

-Engineering Leader: Delivery\null\hfill March 2020 - Present
+Engineering Leader: Delivery\null\hfill March 2020 - November 2020

 Coaching, managing, and directing to deliver numbers such as

 - 20% COGS reduction by finding process bottlenecks and value boosting opportunities
-- Three hours between candidate scheduling and interviewing with predictable consistency
 - 200 load balanced and performance managed interviewers across dozens of content formats
 - 10s of thousands of conducted interviews supported by our suite of modern interviewing tools
 - Eight happy and successful direct reports